DEFINITION & CALCULATION of PRAYER TIMINGS

 DECL = arcsin(sin(OBL) * sin(L))

-OBL stands for the obliquity of the Earth axis (23.439º for J2000), whereas L represents the ecliptic angle, which is literally known as Sun's True Longitude.
+OBL stands for the obliquity of the Earth axis (23.43929º for J2000), whereas L represents the ecliptic angle, which is literally known as Sun's True Longitude.
+D is the symbol for the number of days from J2000, i.e. from 12:00 GMT of January 1st, 2000.
 Ecliptic angle is zero at vernal (spring) equinox.
-The ecliptic angle has been measured 280.46º at J2000 (at 12:00 GMT of January 1st, 2000).
-Each day it increases 0.9856474º in average, as explained above.
-Following equation is then valid, where ML shows the mean ecliptic angle, or Sun's Mean Longitude, and D is the symbol for the number of days from J2000:
+The ecliptic angle has been measured 280.466º at J2000.
+Each day it increases 0.98564737º in average, as explained above.
+Following equation is then valid, where ML shows the mean ecliptic angle, or Sun's Mean Longitude:

-The real ecliptic angle under the influence of eccentricity, will be obtained by the following equations.
-M represents the Mean Anomaly, which is the angle to perihelion (where Earth is closest to the Sun) and it is measured 357.53º at J2000.
-Note that the daily angular motions of M and the ecliptic angle are not exactly the same (0.9856474º vs. 0.9856003º), which tells us that the perihelion/aphelion drifts very slowly (1º every 58 years) because of the precession of the Earth's axial motion.
+The real ecliptic angle under the influence of eccentricity will be obtained by the following equations.
+M represents the Mean Anomaly, which is the angle to perihelion (where Earth is closest to the Sun) and it is measured 357.529º at J2000.
+Note that the daily angular motions of M and the ecliptic angle are not exactly the same (0.98564737º vs. 0.98560028º), which tells us that the perihelion/aphelion drifts very slowly (1º every 58 years) because of the precession of the Earth's axial motion.
 At J2000, M is zero on January 3rd; but 10,000 years before, M was zero in summer, i.e. Earth was most-distant to the Sun (aphelion).
 In fact, not only the axial precession, but also the eccentricity and obliquity make oscillations in long-term.
 Moreover, other factors like apsidal precession and orbital inclination have an influence on the Earth's position (see Milankowitch Cycles).
+Also note that, since the orbital speed of the Earth is somewhat higher in the winter compared to that in the summer because of eccentricity, the duration of the Autumn-to-Vernal Equinox is 7 days shorter (from September 23rd to March 21st = 179 days) than the Spring-to-Autumn Solstice (from March 21st to September 23rd = 186 days).
+M = 357.529º + 0.98560028º * D

 L = ML + 1.914º * sin(M) + 0.02º * sin(2 * M)